-It can be shown that the maximum likelihood approach to solving the inverse problem requires the minimization of a cost function J which is a combination of two distinct terms:
+It can be shown that the maximum likelihood approach to solving the inverse problem requires the minimization of a cost function J which is a combination of two distinct terms (NOTE: The mathematics is the same as 3/4DVAR).

 Fit of the solution to the background estimate of the atmospheric state weighted inversely by the background error covariance B.